antmicro/meta-antmicro/system-releases/rdfm-unmatched-demo/renode/README.md

 ### Booting hangs at/around Avahi mDNS/DNS-SD Stack
 ### Sporadic kernel panics on network usage

 Shutdown the machine by typing `quit` in the Renode monitor window.
 Then, remove the host's TAP interface by running:

 ```
 sudo ip link delete tap0
 ```
 Then, restart the emulated machine.
 This might take one or two retries.

-This happens rarely due to a race condition within the Ethernet driver, which is out of scope of the demo.
+This happens rarely due to a race condition within the Ethernet driver, which is out of scope of this demo.